-BTPH102-18 Optics and Modern Physics L-3, T-1, P-0 4 Credits Due ne quisite (if l
+BTPH102-18 Optics and Modern Physics L-3, T-1, P-0 4 Credits

 Pre-requisite (if any):

 - 1. High-school education with physics as one of the subject. - 2.
 Mathematical course on differential equations.

 Course Objectives: The aim and objective of the course on Optics and Modern Physics is to introduce the students of B.Tech. to the subjects of wave optics, Quantum Mechanics, Solids, and Semiconductors so that they can use these in Engineering as per their requirement.